Yugesh-18/IPCV-LAB-EXPERIMENTS/README.md

   - Jupyter Notebooks (`.ipynb`)
 - 📊 **Output**
   - Images, plots, and results
-- 📄 **Individual README File**
-  - Detailed explanation of the experiment
 - ⚙️ **Execution Instructions**
   - Steps to run the experiment